What’s New

 The menu choices are described in subsequent sections.

 A graphical user interface via a browser is not currently available.
-The menu-driven approach in this new version of RCMap has the advantage that the user can use built-in options and functions through an intuitive interface, but can also get back to the R prompt and perform any additional operations (for example, creating new variables, plots, or analyses.)
+The menu-driven approach in recent versions of RCMap has the advantage that the user can use built-in options and functions through an intuitive interface, but can also get back to the R prompt and perform any additional operations (for example, creating new variables, plots, or analyses.)
 This also allows greater flexibility in saving results.
 For example, plots can be saved to a file using the user’s preferred size, and in any format supported by R (pdf, png, jpeg, svg, eps, TIFF, bmp, and on Windows - wmf.)

 The Input Data